kailash-manasarovar/statement/docs/index.md

 ### My helpers are sequestered in Israel after a UN raid

-- In July 2025, the American Catholics, with the UN help, kidnapped this man and his gang and took them all to Israel in a UN helicopter.
+- In July 2025, American Catholics, with help from the UN, kidnapped this man and his gang and took them all to Israel in a UN helicopter.
 - They have been there ever since; working as online leaches which is what they were doing in Spain but for Adams's international porn enterprise and whichever criminal enterprise paid them.
 - This had been planned for sometime but they required confirmation that I survive poisoning before they went ahead.
 - This is [why they put a baby ram in with Bernadette](timeline/2025/july.md#the-baby-ram) at Lourdes, in preparation.